-- Continue to visit your dentist: They can monitor your progress and adjust your treatment as needed.
+- Continue to visit your dentist in Totowa, NJ: They can monitor your progress and adjust your treatment as needed.

 The office of Drs.
 Martin and Ferraiolo are not here simply to clean your teeth and fill cavities.
 There are many dental issues that negatively affect other areas of your physical being.
 Getting effective dental care can improve your overall health, and that’s great for everyone.